 To begin with, luxury living in any setting necessitates the provision of large living areas.
 A one-bedroom apartment cannot be considered ‘luxury’ based on that alone.
 Second, there is an element of exclusivity in the Indian interpretation of luxury.

 In other words, a buyer of a luxury apartment wants to live in a building that provides a specific socioeconomic standard as a neighborhood, in addition to superior amenities and facilities.
 As a result, a project that offers one-bedroom flats is immediately disqualified from the ‘luxury’ category.
+There are many reasons for this.
+People believe that the population of India and the density of the population in certain areas don’t allow them to have highly spacious and less dense apartments.

 In any event, purchasing a luxury condominium for personal use necessitates several checks and validations.
 When buying such an apartment as an investment, the need for thorough due diligence grows significantly.
 After all, the ultimate goal is to make profits.
 If you’re thinking about buying a luxury apartment, you should be aware of the characteristics of true luxury in residential real estate: